nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 ```

-Verify MD5 is not working (MD5 is not a permitted hash with FIPS):
+Verify MD5 is not working (as `MD5 is not a permitted hash with FIPS`):

 ```bash
 ~ $ openssl md5 /dev/null